MikeHopley/ftl-ships-strategy/index.md

 | Lanius     | [Kruos](#lanius-a)            | [The Shrike](#lanius-b)                                              | None                                                          |
 | Crystal    | [Bravais](#crystal-a)         | [Carnelian](#crystal-b)                                              | None                                                          |

-# Context
+# About this guide

-I made this guide first for myself, second for others.
-I hope it may be useful for players at all different levels.
-It could be overwhelming, especially for newer players: you **will not** understand everything, so gloss over the difficult parts.
-You can revisit them later in your FTL journey.
+I wrote this guide first for myself, second for others.
+It contains all kinds of tips, from basic strategy to extremely advanced micro.

+Some of these tips are tiny optimisations that usually don’t matter.
+Depending on your skill level and also how you prefer to play, you may want to ignore those parts.

+Less experienced players might find it overwhelming in places.
+I recommend skipping over the parts you don’t understand, for now.
+You can always come back to them later.

+# Play the early game well

-This is about winning consistently on Hard, which means playing as “safely” as possible and getting through the dangerous early game in good shape.
+To win consistently on Hard, you must play as “safely” as possible and get through the dangerous early game in good shape.
 To be “safe”, you need two things ASAP:

 * Two shields
 * Offence that works well against two-shield enemies